mennovogel/zoom-compose/README.md

          onTap(asset)
       }
    ),
-   // Use another onCancelledBehavior then the default KeepWithinBoundsOnCancelledBehavior. transformGestureHandler = TransformGestureHandler(
+   // Use another onCancelledBehavior than the default KeepWithinBoundsOnCancelledBehavior. transformGestureHandler = TransformGestureHandler(
       // ResetToOriginalPositionOnCancelledBehavior always resets to the original position after
       // the composable has been touched.